kristigordon/PM_Estimation_Questions/README.md

                   .![image](https://user-images.githubusercontent.com/66803124/119279133-8d23ce80-bbde-11eb-8db8-db62038599ab.png)

 But don't worry.
-There is a formula I'll walk through so you'll have a solid foundation with any estimation question you'll be faced with in an interview.
+There is a formula that gives you a solid foundation with any estimation question you'll be faced with in an interview.
+Using Cracking the PM Interview by Gayle Laakmann McDowell and Jackie Bavaro, I'll take you step by step through it all.

+# Step 1: Clarify the Question
+Ask all the questions you can think of about the uses, communitity, consumer, and resources.

+# Step 2: Catalogue what you know or wish you knew
+Parse out the things you know that might affect this outcome.

+# Step 3: Equation
+Dont just see this step and run from this article.
+Every question should have some sort of equation.
+This shows that you are a grounded person that thinks in terms of data and real world problems/solutions.
+It doesn't have to be complex, even a simple equation can display a general aptitude for problem solving.

+# Step 4: Challenge Yourself - Edge Cases and Alternate Sources
+Interviewers don't want someone who just doesn't look for, or even worse, actively ignores obstacles instead of facing them head on.
+Take a minute to show off your thought process by discussing the limitations on the equation and revising what you wrote.

+Show care with the problem.
+This isn't just a random scenario, this is a stand in for the interviewers product they have been working on for a year or ten!
+Reassure them that you don't take anything lightly and give each response and step a lot of thought.